Alignak-monitoring-contrib/alignak-webui/docs/source/develop.rst

 The application uses Beaker middleware for session management.
 The configuration is made in `__init__.py`.

-The session is stored in memory, mainly for performance and also because some stored objects can not be pickled (BackendConnection) to file storage.
+The session is stored in a file to persist across application restarts and to allow using a multi-threaded web server.

 A cookie named as the application (Alignak-WebUI) is existing as soon as a session is created.
 Its expiry delay is 6 hours.

-The session stores the current user, the target user, the connection message and the data manager containing all the UI data.
+The session stores the current user and some small other information (login message, application message).

 Data manager
 ------------------
  The application uses a DataManager object to store all the information about the data got from the Alignak backend.

+ The DataManager is an interface between the application and its plugins, and the data store in the Alignak backend.

  TO BE DETAILED !